Vkumar-sys/Promotional-Campaign-Analysis/README.md

 # Introduction:-

-I'm thrilled and excited 👏 to share that i have completed the Code Basics Challenge Project 9 in the FMCG domain, where i have crunched the Sales/Promotions data and created compelling dashboards featuring the storytelling of promotions based tangible insights on ATLIQ branded products under ATLIQ Mart(an imaginary sales company) in sales/promotions functions.
+I'm thrilled and excited 👏 to share that i have completed the Code Basics Challenge Project 9 in the FMCG(Fast Moving Consumer Goods) domain, where i have crunched the Sales/Promotions data and created compelling dashboards featuring the storytelling of promotions based tangible insights on ATLIQ branded products under ATLIQ Mart(an imaginary sales company) in sales/promotions functions.